 An outline of the process has been confirmed now by DfE and can be found here.
-We are still waiting for the awarding organisations’ subject-specific guidance, exemplars and other assessment materials.
-Until that guidance is available, members should continue to focus on teaching and learning, and should not be under pressure to begin collecting evidence or making grading decisions.
-However, as the policy decisions have now been confirmed by Government, and the technical requirements confirmed by Ofqual, members should begin to hold conversations in order to make sure there will be sufficient time available for the work that will need to be done.
+As the policy decisions have now been confirmed by Government, and the technical requirements confirmed by Ofqual, members should begin to hold conversations in order to make sure there will be sufficient time available for the work that will need to be done.

 Agree internal process